dylanPMurphy/Discussions_PNA/README.md

 Career Services Check-In:  We have brilliant staff in our career services department who are ready to work with you as long as it takes to help you navigate the job search.
 Once a Dojo student, ALWAYS a Dojo student.
 With that said, do you plan to work with our career services staff and attend their workshops which will take place 1 week after your graduation date?
 What concerns you most about this next step and getting out there in general?
 ```
+Yes I am already working with Duy.
 I am very anxious about coding interviews.
 I feel like an imposter sometimes.
 ```